Async Traits Deep Dive

 The Stream Trait

-Streams combine Iterator
+Streams combine Iterator and Future concepts:

 use std::pin::Pin; use std::task::{Context, Poll}; trait Stream { type Item; fn poll_next( self: Pin<&mut Self>, cx: &mut Context<'_> ) -> Poll<Option<Self::Item>>; }